antaresproject/docs/docs/services/test_benchmark.md

 ## Service Providers

-In order to add your own service provider you have to overwrite the `getPackageProviders` method as in the example below:
+In order to add your own service provider you have to overwrite the `getPackageProviders` method as in the case below:

 ```php
 protected function getPackageProviders($app)